yunuskorkmaz/docs.tr-tr/docs/standard/io/how-to-anticipate-out-of-space-conditions-with-isolated-storage.md

 helpviewer_keywords:
 - data stores, quotas
 - isolated storage, quotas
-- quanitity of isolated storage used
+- quantity of isolated storage used
 - limit on isolated storage used
 - stores, quotas
 - stores, out of space conditions